 This theme is designed to help kids show respect and kindness to animals, specifically those kept as pets.
 Students will learn about different types of pets and think about how to care for them.
-Key skills include fiction comprehension, identifying characters/setting, rhyming, writing to explain, an introduction to tally charts and bar graphing, solving word problems, and comparing/contrasting.
+Key skills include fiction comprehension, identifying characters/setting, writing to explain, counting and bar graphing, and comparing/contrasting.